Prior to starting this site, I had a prominent question in mind: isn’t this idea somewhat of an oxymoron?

 Barbara Sher’s work focuses solely on scanners.
 That’s really just one major topic.
 Emilie Wapnick’s work also talks about renaissance souls and multipotentialites, which in reality, is also a niche.
 That’s not a criticism of their work, but I often wonder if their work isn’t at odds with their advice.
-And the answer is: no, it’s not.

-Because both Sher and Wapnick do a tonne of other things in addition to their most popular work.
+Both Sher and Wapnick do a tonne of other things in addition to their most popular work.
 We just see the most popular work because that’s what they’ve chosen to put out there.
 In the background, there are many other things they are both doing.

 When I embarked on the journey of building this website, I asked myself (and others asked me also), “but aren’t you just niching about not niching?”
 The short answer is yes.
 On this site.
 Although it looks that way, building this site is not a hypocritical move, and here’s why.